Introducing an expanded formula for influencing return on learning investment (ROLI)

 • New abilities or skills after training

-• Application rate (participants applying new learning on the job)
+• Application rate (participants applying newly acquired skills on the job)

 • Tangible improvements in productivity or efficiency